Joey1222/Joey1222/README.md

 - 👀 I’m interested in websites coding and real life bugs
 - 🌱 I’m currently learning C++ RUST JAVA PYTHON
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me.
-Email is jmknutson2012@gmail.com no scaming emails. if you do i will block you. and no hacking